merly-ai/mentor-helm-chart/README.md

 helm install my-release merly-mentor/merly-mentor --set global.registrationKey="<replace-with-your-product-key>"
 ```

-The alternative is to download or git clone the repositry and manually install the chart
+The alternative is to download or git clone the repository and manually install the chart

 ```bash
 helm install mentor ./ --set global.registrationKey="<replace-with-your-product-key>"